Picorims/penpot-tiling-utility/README.md

 npm run build:prod
 ```

-Upon push on main, the production build of the plugin will be deployed to github pages.
+Upon push on main, the production build of the plugin will be deployed to Netlify.
 You can preview the production build with `npm run preview`.

 ## Resources